aws/aws-cdk-rfcs/text/0001-cdk-update.md

 new code, _or_ manually introducing drift to the application by inspecting the stack and manipulating the resources directly.

-The CDK update tool will allow the CDK to handle the resource changes rather than this manual process, introducing some implicit safety and reducing the manual labor of the update.
+The CDK accelerate tool will allow the CDK to handle the resource changes rather than this manual process, introducing some implicit safety and reducing the manual labor of the update.